Type 1 vs Type 2 Diabetes- 15 Minutes to Read

 Type 2 Diabetes Signs and Symptoms:

 Type 2 Diabetes symptoms and signs frequently appear gradually.
-In fact, you may have type 2 diabetes for years without realizing it.
+You may have Type 2 diabetes for years without realizing it.
 When present, signs, and symptoms may include:

 Type 1 vs Type 2 Diabetes Treatment: